nuwa-protocol/NIPs/nips/nip-1.md

 -   **DID Document Registration**: The public key information of each such Key is registered as a `verificationMethod` entry in the DID document associated with the master DID.
 -   **Fine-grained Verification Relationships**: By adding the `id` of a `verificationMethod` to different verification relationships (e.g., `authentication`, `assertionMethod`, `capabilityInvocation`, `capabilityDelegation`), the permission scope of each key can be precisely controlled.
 -   **Signatures Indicate Origin**: All signature operations initiated by an Agent using one of its keys must clearly indicate which key was used (via the `id` of the `verificationMethod`).
+-   **Passkey Boot-strap**: In scenarios where a traditional crypto wallet is not initially present, an Agent MAY begin its lifecycle with a DID based on the `did:key` method, where the key material is derived from a WebAuthn Passkey.
+This initial key SHOULD be listed in both the `authentication` and `capabilityDelegation` verification relationships of the `did:key` document, granting the user full control from inception.

+It is important to distinguish between a `verificationMethod` entry and a verification relationship.
+A `verificationMethod` entry primarily describes key material (e.g., the public key and its type).
+The verification relationship arrays (such as `authentication`, `assertionMethod`, `capabilityInvocation`, `capabilityDelegation`) declare the *purpose* or authorized uses of a specific key, referencing the `id` of a `verificationMethod` entry.

+To further clarify the common verification relationships used in DID documents (as defined in the W3C DID Core specification) and their relevance within this NIP and related protocols (like CADOP):

+*   **`authentication`**:
+    *   **Purpose**: Specifies how the DID subject can be authenticated.
+A `verificationMethod` listed under `authentication` is used to prove that the DID subject is performing an action under their control.
+Examples include signing a message to log into a service, establishing a secure session, or authorizing operations such as sending messages or initiating general on-chain transactions from an account associated with the DID.
+    *   **Relevance in NIP-1/CADOP**: Crucial for Agent login, session establishment, and authorizing operations.
+In the CADOP context, the user's initial key (e.g., from a Passkey) is placed in `authentication` (and `capabilityDelegation`) to grant them control.

+*   **`assertionMethod`**:
+    *   **Purpose**: Specifies how the DID subject can make verifiable assertions, such as issuing Verifiable Credentials.
+A `verificationMethod` listed here is authorized to sign credentials or other statements on behalf of the DID subject.
+    *   **Relevance in NIP-1/CADOP**: Enables Agents (users or services) to issue claims or credentials about themselves or other entities, forming a basis for trust and verifiable data exchange.

+*   **`keyAgreement`**:
+    *   **Purpose**: Specifies how an entity can establish secure encrypted communication channels with the DID subject.
+Keys listed here are typically used for cryptographic key exchange protocols (e.g., Diffie-Hellman).
+    *   **Relevance in NIP-1/CADOP**: Useful for establishing encrypted communication between Agents or between an Agent and a service.
+While not explicitly detailed in all NIP-1 examples, its inclusion here is for completeness regarding standard DID capabilities.

+*   **`capabilityInvocation`**:
+    *   **Purpose**: Specifies how the DID subject can invoke capabilities or perform actions, such as interacting with a service endpoint or operating on a resource.
+A `verificationMethod` listed here authorizes the key to make such invocations, essentially acting on behalf of the DID subject for specific operations.
+    *   **Relevance in NIP-1/CADOP**: Essential for authorizing operational keys to interact with services declared in the DID document.
+For example, a Custodian's service key, when listed in a user's DID document under `capabilityInvocation`, is authorized to call its own service endpoint in the context of that user (as per CADOP).
+This relationship is also used to authorize keys for managing the `service` entries themselves, as per NIP-1 permission rules.

+*   **`capabilityDelegation`**:
+    *   **Purpose**: Specifies how the DID subject can delegate its capabilities to another entity or key.
+A `verificationMethod` listed here is authorized to grant capabilities to other keys or DIDs.
+This relationship signifies a higher level of authority, often including the ability to manage other verification methods and their relationships within the DID document.
+    *   **Relevance in NIP-1/CADOP**: This represents the highest level of control over the DID.
+It is typically held by the DID's Master Key(s) or, in the CADOP user-centric model, by the user's primary controlling key (e.g., derived from a Passkey).
+This permission is required for managing keys, updating any verification relationship (including `capabilityDelegation` itself), and, under standard NIP-1 rules, for changing the DID `controller`.

+These verification relationships are fundamental for defining the security model and operational semantics of a DID, dictating what actions are permissible with different cryptographic keys associated with the DID.

 ### General DID Method Support and Considerations for Advanced Functionality